 Gibbs would return for another stint at the helm in the 2000s, but the team couldn’t recapture its former magic.
 We’ll see if Rivera will be the one to help do so.
 Here’s a look back at how the last 10 coaches of the Washington Football Team have fared.

-Home games for the Washington Football Team have been held in Landover, Maryland, since 1997.
+Home games for the Washington Commanders have been held in Landover, Maryland, since 1997.
 Originally known as Jack Kent Cooke Stadium in honor of the deceased team owner of the same name, it has been called FedEx Field since the 2000 season.

 Prior to that, Washington played its home games at RFK Stadium in Washington, D.C., from 1961 through 1996.
 It’s a multipurpose stadium that has also been used for MLB, MLS and other sports.
-RFK Stadium is no longer being used enough to justify the costs of keeping it up, so plans call for it to be demolished in 2021.
+RFK Stadium is no longer being used enough to justify the costs of keeping it up, so plans call for it to be demolished by 2023.

-The original home for the Washington Football Team in the area was at Griffith Stadium from 1937 through 1960.
+The original home for Washington’s football team was Griffith Stadium from 1937 through 1960.
 The stadium was also the home of MLB’s Washington Senators.
 The site was razed in 1965.

 The franchise came into existence in 1932 as the Boston Braves, and the name was changed to Redskins the following season.
 The club played up in the Boston area from 1932 through 1936, first at Braves Field and then at Fenway Park.

-Here’s what you need to know about the current home field for the Washington Football Team.
+Here’s what you need to know about the current home field for the Washington Commanders.